mobiliabrus/tourbook/docs/2-tour.md

 ```<a-map>
 walking:5.423528,100.269514,Penang Hill Upper Station|5.418529,100.263881,Ice cream store|5.4181686,100.2628177,Monkey Family
 ```

+As it got dark quickly, we descended the mountain.
+At the foot of the mountain, at a junction, we ate at a street stall.
+Around six o'clock, the owner suddenly started packing up.
+In China, six o'clock is when night markets are just starting to open.
+We all said that maybe Malaysians value life more than making money.

 > _The last day in Penang.
 Kota Kinabalu the next morning!_
 > <br/><div style="text-align:right">_Danni - 2014-01-16_</div>